YzarcShieh/Medical_Image_Risk_Assessment_Model/README.md

 # Medical Image Risk Assessment

-This project aims to provide a comprehensive approach to medical image classification and risk assessment using a combination of DenseNet121 and XGBoost.
+This project aims to provide a comprehensive approach to medical image classification and risk assessment using a combination of DenseNet121, XGBoost and TabPFN.
 The pipeline includes training, feature extraction, and evaluation steps to achieve optimal model performance.

 ## Input Data Format
 Users should prepare their dataset in a structured format: